wkumari/draft-wkumari-opsawg-sdi/README.md

    simpler, at the cost of only providing limited protection.

-   This document layers security onto existing auto-install solutions (one example of which is [Cisco_AutoInstall]) to provide a more secure method to initially configure new devices.
-It is optimized for simplicity, for both the implementor and the operator; it is explicitly not intended to be a fully featured system for managing installed devices, nor is it intended to solve all use cases: rather it is a simple targeted solution to solve a common operational issue where the network device has been delivered, fibre laid (as appropriate) but there is no trusted member of the operator's staff to perform the initial configuration.
+   This document layers security onto existing auto-install solutions (one example of which is [Cisco_AutoInstall]) to provide a method to initially configure new devices while maintaining confidentiality of the initial configuration.
+It is optimized for simplicity, for both the implementor and the operator; it is explicitly not intended to be a fully featured system for managing installed devices, nor is it intended to solve all use cases: rather it is a simple targeted solution to solve a common operational issue where the network device has been delivered, fibre laid (as appropriate) and there is no trusted member of the operator's staff to perform the initial configuration.
 This solution is only intended to increase confidentiality of the information in the configuration file, and does not protect the device itself from loading a malicious configuration.

    This document describes a concept, and some example ways of